unhindered-ec/unhindered-ec/CONTRIBUTING.md

 3. Now we can finally use `cargo publish --workspace` to publish the workspace packages.
 Make sure that you include the `--registry` argument if you plan to publish to another registry than your systems default one.

 ## Publishing v1.0.0
-Once we publish any of this to crates.io we need to replace some links with actual urls to docs.rs which aren't valid yet since the packages don't exist yet.
-For that search for  `(#)` in the code.
+Once we publish any of this to crates.io we need to replace some placeholder links with actual URLs to docs.rs.
+These placeholders are not yet valid because the packages don't exist in the registry.
+To find them, search for  `(#)` in the code.